onaio/gisida/README.md

       ```
   - `preserveDrawingBuffer` : whether to preserve the buffers until manually cleared or overwritten.

-- `accessToken` : Your Mapbox API access token
+- `accessToken` : Your Mapbox API access token.
+- `hyperLink` : Add links and description to menu items.
+- `authConfigApiMap` : Supplemental auth api string, can either be data or metadata.
-- `apiAccessToken` : Ona data/external api access token
+- `apiAccessToken` : Ona data/external api access token.
-- `includeNavControls` : Boolean value determines if map controls will be included
+- `includeNavControls` : Boolean value determines if map controls will be included.
-- `removeMapScale` : Show or hide map scale
+- `removeMapScale` : Show or hide map scale.
-- `showSinglePeriods` : Show timeseries element for single periods
+- `showSinglePeriods` : Show timeseries element for single periods.
-- `NULL_LAYER_TEXT` : Custom Text to be shown when user has no access to a layer
+- `NULL_LAYER_TEXT` : Custom Text to be shown when user has no access to a layer.
-- `appIcon` : The relative path to image that will be displayed as the logo on the top of the title bar
+- `appIcon` : The relative path to image that will be displayed as the logo on the top of the title bar.
-- `appName`: The name for the app that will be displayed on the title bar
+- `appName`: The name for the app that will be displayed on the title bar.
 - `appColor`: The app primary color that will be displyed most frequently across the screens such
-  as the background of the title bar, buttons
+  as the background of the title bar, buttons.
 - `appNameDesc` **(Optional)** : A short description of what your app is about.
-Displayed beneath the app name
+Displayed beneath the app name.
 - `appLoginIcon` **(Optional)** : The relative path to the image that that will be displayed on the login form if authentication is enabled.
-If not provided `appIcon` will be used
+If not provided `appIcon` will be used.
 - `searchBar` **(Optional)** : Accepts a boolean value.
 Set to `true` if you would like a search box
   to search the layers.
 The search box is not enabled and not displayed by default
 - `mapStateToUrl` **(Optional)** : Accepts a boolean value.
-Controls if selected layers should be pushed
+Controls if selected layers should be pushed.
   to the URL so as to build a shareable URL.
 This is enabled by default.
-Set to `false` if you do not want this behaviour
+Set to `false` if you do not want this behaviour.
 - `layerSupersetLinks` **(Optional, Gisida React Private)** : Uses the ONA superset API to access the data for a specific layer and loads it in an iframe.
 Applicable where a switch between Map View and Data View is configured.
 The key is the name of the layer, the superset API link as the value.
-More information can be found at the [Map View and Data View Documentation](https://github.com/onaio/gisida-react-private/blob/master/docs/map-data-view.md)
+More information can be found at the [Map View and Data View Documentation](https://github.com/onaio/gisida-react-private/blob/master/docs/map-data-view.md).

   e.g